kashenfelter/python-dse-graph/docs/getting_started.rst

 The DSE Graph extension takes advantage of *configuration profiles* to allow different execution configurations for the various query handlers.
 Graph Traversals execution requires a custom execution profile (to enable Gremlin-bytecode as query language).
-Here is how to accomplish this this configuration:
+Here is how to accomplish this configuration:

 .. code-block:: python